presnick/ProgramsInformationPeople/_sources/AdvancedAccumulation/reduce.rst

    print(len(nums))
    print(sum(nums))

-There's also a built-in function ``max`` that works analogously, aggreating a list of numbers by keeping the largest one.
+There's also a built-in function ``max`` that works analogously, aggregating a list of numbers by keeping the largest one.

 Another common accumulation that combines all the elements is to take a list of strings and concatenate them all together, separating them with some separator such as a comma or, in the example below, --.